Who can play?

 Participants will be awarded one point for each tournament entered and one point for each player they beat in their division.

 A player who DNFs (Does Not Finish), will receive 0 (zero) points for that tournament.

 Overall points will be calculated from best 5 of 7 events.
 Players must play in a division four times to be considered competing for series points in that division.

-Ties are broken by a sudden death playoff at the final even of the year in at Bevier Park in Waukegan, IL.
+Ties are broken by a sudden death playoff at the final event of the year.

 There is no division exception for series players whose rating rises during the season.
 Ratings cut-offs are strictly enforced.